-- A variable vc declared with constant prefix remains constant during transient analysis, with a value that is unaffected by the initialization problem. - A variable vc declared with the parameter prefix remains constant during transient analysis, with a value determined by the initialization problem. - A discrete-time variable vd has a vanishing time derivative between events.
-Note that this is not the same as saying that der(vd)=0 almost everywhere, as the derivative is not even defined at the events, and it is not legal to apply der to discrete-time variables as they are not continuous.
-During transient analysis the variable can only change its value at event instants (see section 8.5). - A continuous-time variable vn may have a non-vanishing time derivative (der(vn)<>0 possible) and may also change its value discontinuously at any time during transient analysis (see section 8.5).
+- A variable vc declared with constant prefix remains constant during transient analysis, with a value that is unaffected by the initialization problem.
+This is called a constant, or constant!variable. - A variable vc declared with the parameter prefix remains constant during transient analysis, with a value determined by the initialization problem.
+This is called a parameter, or parameter!variable. - A discrete-time variable vd is a variable that is discrete-valued (that is, not of Real type) or assigned in a when-clause.
+The discrete prefix may be used to clarify that a variable is discrete-time.
+It has a vanishing time derivative between events.
+Note that this is not the same as saying that der(vd)=0 almost everywhere, as the derivative is not even defined at the events.
+It is not allowed to apply der to discrete-time variables.
+During transient analysis the variable can only change its value at event instants (see section 8.5). - A continuous-time variable is a Real variable without any prefix that is not assigned in a whenclause.
+A continuous-time variable vn may have a non-vanishing time derivative (der(vn) <> 0 is possible, provided der(vn) is defined) and may also change its value discontinuously at any time during transient analysis (see section 8.5).
+It may also contain a combination of these effects.
 If there are any discontinuities the variable is not differentiable.